PsCustomObject/PsCustomObject.github.io/_posts/2020-07-30-PowerShell-Switch-Statement.md

 }
 ```

-As you can see we can leverage the power of regular expresions to match data via the switch statement.
+As you can see we can leverage the power of regular expressions to match data via the switch statement.

 ## -WildCard